The Bond University / Serjeants’ Inn Global Lawyer Scholarship

 The Bond University/Serjeants’ Inn Global Lawyer Scholarship is an initiative created by Rachel Spearing and Professor Rachael Field.
 Rachel Spearing is a Barrister at Serjeants’ Inn Chambers, a Bencher of the Inner Temple, and a Fellow of the Dispute Resolution Centre at Bond University, which is based in Brisbane, Australia.
 Rachael Field is a professor of law in Bond University Faculty of Law, Co-Director of the Bond Dispute Resolution Centre, a member of the Bond Centre for Professional Legal Education’s executive, and President of Women’s Legal Service, Brisbane.

-The scholarship is designed to provide a transformative learning experience to a deserving undergraduate, with a mini-pupillage in the heart of the London legal world at Serjeants’ Inn.
+The scholarship is designed to provide a transformative learning experience to a deserving undergraduate in the heart of the London legal world at Serjeants’ Inn.

 This year’s successful student was James Rosengren, who was awarded a funded two week visit to London to shadow Rachel and colleagues from Serjeants’ Inn, gaining experience of practice, advocacy and dispute resolution in a number of legal institutions, including chambers, city law firms, the courts, tribunals and inquiries and Inner Temple.